ess-dmsc/event-formation-unit/prototype2/README.md

 COV | instrument for test coverage
-PROF | instrument for profiling (not useful for shared libraries) NOKAFKA | removes Kafka dependencies GTEST=path_to_gtest | specify an alternative google test library
+PROF | instrument for profiling (not useful for shared libraries) NOKAFKA | removes Kafka dependencies
+KAFKAINC| directory for Kafka header files (default /usr/local/include) KAFKALIB| directory for Kafka libraries (default /usr/lib64) HDF5 | build with support for reading HDF5 files GTEST=path_to_gtest | specify an alternative location of google test library (def unset)

 Except for GTEST, options are disabled by omission and  enabled by assignment. ex: make COV=y

 __Run in terminal window__

-In principle as simple as

-`> ./efu2`

-However for practical purposes

 `> export LD_LIBRARY_PATH=/usr/lib64/ ; ./efu2`

+library path points to librdkafka.
 The efu process creates a number of pthreads, currently on cpus 12, 13, 14.

 __Run in another terminal window__